mgattozzi/mgattozzi/_pages/posts/2016-10-15-rust-haskell.md

+---
+layout: post
-# Using Haskell in Rust
+title: Using Haskell in Rust
+---

 After my article on putting [Rust in Haskell](http://mgattozzi.github.io/2016/10/01/haskell-rust.html) I set out on getting Haskell into Rust as part of my test suite for